Breathing for Life: The Principles, Foundations, and Practice of Prāṇāyāma

 You can expect:

-- Each class to include a live lecture, guided prāṇāyāma practices and a Q&A session to help you build a successful and sustained personal practice
+- Each video recording to include a lecture and guided prāṇāyāma practices to help you build a successful and sustained personal practice

 Topics included in this course:

 - Yogic philosophy of prāṇāyāma including the five vāyus (movements of energy) and the role of prāṇa and apāna (inhalation and exhalation)

 - The energetics of prāṇāyāma (laṅghana and bṛmhaṇa theory)